 - Circulation space to allow for wheelchair and scooter access

-- Natural and artificial lighting provides even illumination without creating glare and reflection
+- Natural and artificial lighting with even illumination and no glare or reflection

-If accessible rest rooms are not located on the premises, we are aware of and can direct to nearest alternative.
+If accessible rest rooms are not on the premises, we can direct to the nearest alternative.

 We can provide directions to our offices for people that have specific access requirements.